-Furniture and fixtures 3 - 7 years Computer equipment .
-3 years
+Furniture and fixtures 3-7 years Computer equipment 3 years

 Goodwill and Intangible Assets - In accordance with SFAS No. 142, Goodwill and Other Intangible Assets, we classify intangible assets into three categories: (1) intangible assets with finite lives subject to amortization, (2) intangible assets with indefinite lives not subject to amortization, and (3) goodwill.
-For intangible assets with finite lives, we amortize the value of the assets over their useful lives.
-The estimated remaining useful lives for these assets are 15 years.
-We also test assets for impairment if conditions exist that indicate the carrying value may not be recoverable.
-Such conditions may include an economic downturn in a geographic market or change in the assessment of future operations.
+For intangible assets with finite lives, we amortize the value of the geographic market or change in the assessment of future operations.
 We record an impairment charge when the carrying value of the finite lived intangible assets is not recoverable by the cash flows generated from the use of the asset.